By Danny Horgan –

 On the surface, Tumblr looks like a chaotic blend of cat pictures, musician .gifs, and Henry David Thoreau quotes with absolutely no real unified meaning or purpose.
 Unfortunately, I can’t provide any evidence that disproves that notion.

-As a blogger and an American outlaw, I do my best to keep up with the latest Internet trends.
+As a blogger, I do my best to keep up with the latest Internet trends.
 I’m on Facebook and Twitter, I use Gmail, and I know the ins and outs of Reddit and WordPress.
 But Tumblr is far beyond my realm of understanding.
 Even though I just turned 23 years old, and I already think I’m too old to understand the social significance of the site.

 The Awesome Cave is (kind of) on Tumblr, so I was able to browse the site and pull some pieces of media that went over my head.
 Here are my thoughts on each, enclosed in the captions: